-CLS International Equity
+CLS International Equity (CLACX)

 The performance data quoted here represents past performance.
 Current performance may be lower or higher than the performance data quoted above.
 Past performance is no guarantee of future results.
 The Fund’s total annual operating expenses including underlying fund expenses for the CLS International Equity Fund are 1.60%.
 Performance results reflect a contractual fee waiver by the investment adviser as described in the prospectus of the fund.
 For performance information current to the most recent month-end, please call toll-free 1-866-811-0225.